Synthetixio/SIPs/content/sips/sip-x.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-This SIP proposes to create a new pricing methodology denoted `swapAtomicallyBestExecution` that builds on top of atomic exchanges but incorporates slippage into the pricing function.
+This SIP proposes the creation of a new pricing methodology, denoted `swapAtomicallyBestExecution`, that builds on top of atomic exchanges by incorporating slippage into the pricing function.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-A pricing model is proposed in the form of a simple function `f(x)`, which adjusts the fill price for a given amount of cumulative volume executed:
+A pricing model is proposed in the form of a simple function `f(x)`, that adjusts the fill price for a given amount of cumulative volume executed:

 `f(x) = a + bx^(0.5) + cx + dx^2`

-- `x` being the cumulative volume traded since the last trade reset block
+- `x` being the cumulative volume executed since the last trade reset block
 - `a`, `b`, `c` and `d` are configurable per synth via SCCP

-It is important to mention that the number of blocks required, in order for cumulative volume to be reset, denoted `k` and is configurable via SCCP per synth.
+It is important to mention that the number of blocks required in order for cumulative volume to be reset, denoted `k`, is configurable via SCCP per synth.

-All trades within `swapAtomicallyBestExecution` universe have to go through `sUSD` in order to trade with `swapAtomicallyBestExecution`.
-This goes in line with the spirit of Synthetix V3 product offering.
+Trades within `swapAtomicallyBestExecution` have to universally go through `sUSD` in order to trade with `swapAtomicallyBestExecution`.
+This is in line with the spirit of the Synthetix V3 product offering.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->

-The Synthetix protocol spot trading product is an attempt at being a market maker which offers trading with the use of an oracle reading.
-This is different from the approach offered by most other AMM's which use the composition of liquidity pools in order to gauge a price and incorporate slippage into the trade in order to compensate LPs.
+The Synthetix protocol spot trading product is an attempt at being a market maker that offers trading through the use of an oracle reading.
+This is different from the approach offered by most other AMMs, which in contrast use the composition of liquidity pools in order to gauge a price and subsequently incorporate slippage into the trade in order to compensate LPs.

-The usage of oracle sources to execute a fill, results in the protocol being a constant target of latency arbitrages, aiming at picking off latency at advantageous pricing.
-Hence fees were increased to  point that resulted in the product itself failing at it's mission of offering a venue to execute cheap spot trades.
-This latency is as much of a problem for amm's as it is for Synthetix, the only difference is that AMM fees from small random trades, more than make up for the capital losses incurred by price adjustment and the slippage incorporated ensures that these lp price adjustments are more efficient.
+The usage of oracle sources to execute a fill results in the Synthetix protocol being a constant target of latency arbitrage aimed at picking off latency at advantageous pricing.
+To compensate, fees have been increased to a point at which the product itself failing at its mission of offering a venue for cheap spot trading.
+Though latency is as much of a problem for amm's as it is for Synthetix, the difference lies in AMM fees from small random trades more than making up for the capital losses incurred by price adjustment; as well as the slippage incorporated ensuring these lp price adjustments are efficient.

-From Synthetix's perspective, attempts at this problem were designed keeping in mind the needed to maintain a no slippage policy at the protocol level.
-[Fee reclamation mechanism](https://sips.synthetix.io/sips/sip-37/), which although tackles the latency issue, breaks composability and is unattractive due to the extreme uncertainty on price execution.
+From Synthetix's perspective, attempts at this tackling this problem have sought to maintain a no slippage policy at the protocol level.
+The [Fee reclamation mechanism](https://sips.synthetix.io/sips/sip-37/) tackles the latency issue but breaks composability and is unattractive due to the extreme uncertainty on price execution that it causes.

 The second iteration was the original atomic mechanism, which uses uni-v3 as an additional lively oracle source.
-Although uniswap, is a very effective low-latency oracle source, it still suffers from the fact of having a 1 block delay which opens up a small gap for oracle front-running.
-Therefore, we are currently at the limits of what can be reasonably expected from blockchain latency,and incorporating slippage based model is crucial.
+Although uniswap is a very effective low-latency oracle source, it still suffers from the impact of a 1 block delay.
+This opens up a small gap for oracle front-running.
+Therefore, we are currently at the limits of what can be reasonably expected from blockchain latency, making the incorporation of a slippage-based model crucial.

-This [figure](https://ibb.co/dPvmcP7) shows the slippage incurred from executing orders of different sizes.
-This is calculated taking into account the delta between the best spot price prevailing at a given moment and the price that would be expected after executing a order of a certain size (shown in the x-axis).
-The `Uni 5bp` line is the slippage from trading on the uniswap 5 bp USDC/ETH pool, while cex is the one from trading on the ETH/USDT orderbook on binance.
+This [figure](https://ibb.co/dPvmcP7) shows the slippage incurred when executing orders of different sizes.
+The figures are calculated by taking into account the delta between the best prevailing spot price at a given moment and the price that would be expected after executing a order of a certain size (shown in the x-axis).
+The `Uni 5bp` line is the slippage resulting from a trade on the uniswap 5 bp USDC/ETH pool, while cex is the one from trading on the ETH/USDT orderbook on binance.
 The function `f(x)` can be used to both replicate a uni-v3 order book, as well as a centralized exchange order book, by changing the coefficients of the function (`a`,`b`,`c`,`d`).
 The best execution function can replicate any order book to a certain degree of precision with the help of the least squares optimization algorithm, an implementation demonstrating this capability is available in this [repository](https://github.com/kaleb-keny/synthetix_slippage_calibration_sip_271).
-It is important to mention that no slippage can be still configured into the trade by simply setting the functional parameters (`a`, `b`, `c`, `d`) to zero, which might be useful in situations of dealing with stables.
+It is important to mention that no slippage can be still configured into the trade, simply by setting the functional parameters (`a`, `b`, `c`, `d`) to zero in appropriate situations (such as when dealing with stables).

-The table below was generated by fitting the proposed model on  ETH/USDT binance order book and uniswap ETH/USDC 5 bp pool:
+The table below was generated by fitting the proposed model on the ETH/USDT binance order book and the uniswap ETH/USDC 5 bp pool:

 | **Trade**      	| **cex_slippage** 	| **cex_model_slippage** 	| **uni_slippage** 	| **uni_model_slippage** 	|
 |----------------	|------------------	|------------------------	|------------------	|------------------------	|